hexalang/Hexa/docs/reference.md

 The `null`-safety is checked and enforced at compile-time.

-Important note: unpacking operator `!` is guaranteed to throw an exception immediately at the position of its use.
+Important note: the unpacking operator `!` is guaranteed to throw an exception immediately at the position of its use.
 Special syntax `null!` is provided to force null-initialization (or with some platform-default value, for unit-like behavior).
-Parsing treats `null!` as a single token, distinct from the postfix `!` operator.
+The parser treats `null!` as a single token, distinct from the postfix `!` operator.

 Even when the platform does not throw exceptions for null-access normally, or optimizes null-access away (say, due to devirtualization), the compiler will generate extra code that throws an exception at runtime exactly at the position of the `!` operator.